 Substitute for Eggs in Crepes: Best Options

+When making crepes, the best substitute for eggs is Flax Egg.
+Flax eggs create a gel that binds the crepe batter effectively.
+The crepes will be slightly more delicate, so use a non-stick pan and work gently when flipping.
+The nutty flavor is subtle.
 Eggs bind the crepe batter, add structure, and help crepes hold together when flipped.
 They also contribute to browning and create a slightly chewy, elastic texture.
 The substitute must help the batter hold together and cook into a thin, flexible sheet.

 Best Substitute